 I'm meticulous with travel plans and keep all receipts printed in a manila envelope.
 When we landed I searched for an auto reservation and was dumbfounded that I had completely forgot to make a reservation.
 No worries, I broke out the mobile phone and tried to find the best rate for a last minute week long car rental.
 A little bit rushed, I made a reservation on the shuttle bus from the airport to the rental car center.
 Upon check-in at the counter I find out I made the reservation at a location off the airport.
 Apparently 1 reason my rate was so good.
 No worries, the airport location took the reservation but had to add the airport taxes.
 Oh, well.
 Happy just to have a car we were off to begin our east coast adventure.

 Every single time I've been to Boston I've got lost in the tunnels missing my desired exit and ended up driving out of my way.
 Of course this time was no exception.
-Eventually we found parking downtown and headed out on foot to see the city.
+Eventually we found parking downtown and headed out on foot to see a little of the city.
 We stumbled upon the Freedom Trail almost by accident and followed it to the Quincy Market and had breakfast at Cheers.
 We hit a few shops and decided to drive over to Bunker Hill Monument and hiked up the 294 stairs to the top of the monument.

-We hopped back in the car and made our way towards Mt.
+From Boston we soon hopped back in the car and made our way towards Mt.
 Washington to meet up with Greg & George.

 After the train ride to the top of Mt.
 Washington we headed to Acadia National Park for three days.